skybet/skybet.github.io/_posts/2017-04-28-getting-started-kafka-testing.md

 author:     alice_kaerast
 ---

 Building Kafka clusters is becoming ridiculously easy for anyone these days, but there's often a gap between the people who's job it is to build Kafka and the people who's job it is to produce and consume from it.
-In this blog we're going to run through running a local Kafka cluster as well as producing and consuming from it.
+In this blog we're going to run through standing up a local Kafka cluster instance and then look at some portable tools for reading and writing from it.

 But before we get started, we should note that it probably isn't wise to publish arbitrary messages to production Kafka topics unless you know what they do.